 The Centennial Sculpture

 We loved visiting the Wright Brothers Memorial with kids!
-It was an easy, fun, outing.
+It was an easy, fun outing.
 We enjoyed the easily digestible visuals around the park and climbing up to the memorial.
-We have found that the smaller National Parks are often the best ones for us!
+We love National Parks, but have found that smaller National Parks like this one and Mammoth Cave or Craters of the Moon are often the best ones for us!